 Wondering how to last longer in bed?

-At the moment, you may feel discouraged because you struggle to last long enough to sexually please your partner.
-If that’s you, our guide can be the beginning step to restoring your romantic confidence.
+At the moment, you may feel discouraged because like a lot of men, you struggle to last long enough in bed to sexually please your partner.

 What this guide includes:

 One medically recommended way to improve how long you last in bed is through strengthening your pelvic floor muscles.

 When the pelvic floor muscles are weak, it makes it more difficult to control premature ejaculation.